-The building principal or superintendent shall make notification in writing that he/she is recommending expulsion.
+The Principal or Superintendent shall make notification in writing that he/she is recommending expulsion.

-C. Teacher Defined Discipline:
+E. Teacher Defined Discipline:

 Students are expected to comply with the disciplinary assignments of their teachers.
 Teachers can require a detention, depending on the severity of the behavior.
 Failure to do so may result in additional consequences when referred to an administrator.